 Are you after Okra recipes?
-Try Rustic Greek Okra with Tomatoes, Kukuri Bhindi (Crispy Fried Okra), Sri Lankan Okra Curry, and Cooking Okra for Sambar.
+Try Sri Lankan Okra Curry with Coconut Milk, Okra in Tamarind with Prunes and Apricots, Rustic Greek Okra with Tomatoes, Kukuri Bhindi (Crispy Fried Okra), Sri Lankan Okra Curry, and Okra with Onions Subzi.

 Or you can browse all of the Okra dishes here, or all of the recipes from Andhra Pradesh.
 All of our Indian recipes are here.
+And have a look at our collection of Thoran recipes.
 Or simply take some time to browse all of our Mid Autumn dishes.

-Continue reading “Stir Fried Okra with Sesame Seed | Okra Fry with Sesame | Vendaikkai Nuvala Podi”
+Continue reading “Stir Fried Okra with Sesame Seed | Okra Fry with Sesame | Vendakkai Nuvala Podi”

 A seriously deliciously Thoran from Kerala

 Spinach Thoran is an everyday side dish for rice which is generally cooked in an Indian wok or Kadhai.
 In this style of Thoran from Kerala, the main ingredient is stirfried or wilted, then pushed aside while a coconut and spice paste is placed in the centre of the wok.
 This is covered by the main ingredient and it is allowed to cook gently.
 This method leads to dishes that are light and delicious.